hemanthadawale/data_science_portfolio/README.md

-# Getting started with Python for data science
+# Getting started with data science
-These are few of my projects which I completed with while getting started with Data Science from GreyAtom.
+These are few of my projects which I completed with while getting started with Data Science.
+These cover small practice projects from Data-Science Masters Program Certification from GreyAtom.

 These are based on concepts such as:
 1. Basics of Python